AwalaApp/network-website/service-providers/implementation/architecture.md

 But the thing with unreliable networks like the Internet is that things going wrong is the rule, not the exception.

-RPCs work well in a reliable network: One with a low round-trip time (RTT) and an adequate throughput.
-But clients become more complicated with the need to implement retries, timeouts and [circuit breakers](https://martinfowler.com/bliki/CircuitBreaker.html) in order to cope with an unusually high RTT or an unusually low throughput.
+RPCs work well in a reliable network: One with a low round-trip time and an adequate throughput.
+But clients become more complicated with the need to implement retries, timeouts and [circuit breakers](https://martinfowler.com/bliki/CircuitBreaker.html) in order to cope with an unusually high round-trip time or an unusually low throughput.
 Additionally, TLS handshakes exacerbate this issue by further delaying the transmission of the actual payload.

-Most importantly, RPCs do not work at all with RTTs in the order of days or weeks.
+Most importantly, RPCs do not work at all with round-trip times in the order of days or weeks.

 ## Relaynet apps use asynchronous messaging